felixblanke/uni-latex/README.md

 # Uni-LaTeX

-This projects contains LaTeX-class files used to layout documents for different modules.
+This projects contains LaTeX-class files used to layout documents for different university lectures.

 ## Usage
 This repository is intended to be included as a submodule into other repositories/projects.
 The intended file system structure is